-The Rules window lists all security rules and provides options for filtering the list and viewing details for each rule.
-Further options let you import rules and create new rules by first duplicating a Sigma rule then modifying it.
-This section covers navigation of the Rules page and description of the actions you can perform.
+The Detection rules window lists all security rules used for detection creation and provides options for filtering the list and viewing details for each rule.
+Further options allow you to import rules and create new rules by first duplicating a Sigma rule and then modifying it.
+This section covers navigation of the Rules page and provides descriptions of the actions you can perform.

 Viewing and filtering rules

-When you open the Rules page, all rules are listed in the table.
+When you open the Detection rules page, all rules are listed in the table.
 Use the search bar to search for specific rules by entering a full or partial name and pressing Return/Enter on your keyboard.
 The list is filtered and displays matching results.

-Alternatively, you can use the Rule type, Rule severity, and Source dropdown menus to drill down in the list of alerts and filter for preferred results.
-You can use all three menus in combination to narrow results.
-Select only one option per menu.
+Alternatively, you can use the Rule type, Rule severity, and Source dropdown lists to drill down in the alerts and filter for preferred results.
+You can select multiple options from each list and use all three in combination to narrow results.

 To see rule details, select the rule in the Rule name column of the list.
 The rule details pane opens.